hijoput4/SharingWare/readme.md

     Use: https://github.com/masterofobzene/spot2yt  Barebones spotify to youtube downloader.
 This one works but it doesn't grab all metadata.
 Also it can retrieve wrong song versions from time to time (live versions, remixes, etc).
     Use: https://github.com/spotDL/spotify-downloader     More complex downloader, but it turns out it doesn't work most of the times.

-### 30- Tampermonkey/Violentmonkey userscripts to browse STEAM/GOG
+### 30- Tampermonkey/Violentmonkey userscripts
-NOTE: there are other userscripts as well, some for NSFW sites.
+There are some for NSFW sites.

      Use: https://github.com/masterofobzene/UserScriptRepo  - a couple of cool userscripts to make your life less miserable.